Memal7/kcna/02_container-orchestration.md

 ## 	3. What are Container core components?
 - **Container Registry:** a database of images to pull/push container images (e.g., DockerHub.
 - **Container Image:** a template or blueprint from which you can create a container instance from.
 In addition to the actual application, the container image contains a complete runtime environment, including the OS (but without its kernel), libraries, utilities, and required files.
-As an OS, a maximally reduced base system without a service manager, such as systemd is sufficient.
+As an OS, a maximally reduced base system without a service manager, such as system is sufficient.
 - **Container:** a running instance of an image.
 You can create any number of containers from one image.
-- **Container Network:** exists on the container host, through which containers are connected to each other and the outside world.
+- **Container Network:** exists on the container host, through which containers are connected and the outside world.
 There is a default network, but you can create as many networks as you want on the container host.
 - **Container Engine:**  the software that takes care of deploying the containers on the Container Host.
 The Container Engine is most comparable to the Hypervisor.
 - **Container Host:** the machine that runs the Container Engine and Container itself.

 ---

-## What's the difference between Container vs. Virtual Machine (VM)?
+## What's the difference between Container and Virtual Machine (VM)?
 - While a VM emulates a complete server, including the OS and a kernel, containers share the host machine's kernel and isolate only the processes.
 - Containers use the host kernel and are bound to boot the host OS only, and are processes running on the host system managed individually or in groups, while VMs allow for the installation of guest OS that may be different than the OS of the host system.
 - When you start the container, it is docked to the kernel running on the host.
 The kernel then opens a new namespace and allocates the resources it needs.